 That’s my husband’s fault: this pizza crust is too thin, this one is too thick, this is too crunchy, this is too soft… Lawd, shush up!

-Surprisingly, he found nothing wrong with this!
+Surprisingly, he found nothing wrong with this yeast free pizza dough.
 Nah.thing.
 The guy just ate his pizza, commented that the dough was awesome, and there were zero complaints.
 Hallelujah!

 In case you didn’t know, flour seems like a simple and obvious addition to any pizza dough.

-If you feel inclined to add some garlic powder or herbs, I understand.
+If you feel inclined to add a bit of garlic powder or herbs, I understand.
 Just do it.

 Just let this happen.
 I swear it will be the best pizza you’ve ever had.
 Pile everything delicious on top of the dough and call it dinner.